DXi Veeam Installation

 - Continue with Create and Designate a Local Target Repository for AccentFS.

-The New VMWare Proxy dialog appears.
+The New Backup Proxy dialog appears.

 Note: there is no need to complete step 1 in this section as you have already created the credentials file for the VM.